 Can You Avoid Paying Surrender Fees?

 Before surrendering your policy, and losing your life insurance coverage completely (the death benefit portion of the policy) find out if you have any option to take a cash surrender value, and possibly use some of it to buy a smaller less expensive policy.
-Some insurance companies may offer you this option and this may save you some money, while still allowing you to cash out and get a less expensive life insurance policy.
+Some insurance companies may offer you this option and this may save you some money, while still allowing you to cash out.

 Why Would You Take Advantage of a Cash Surrender Value on a Life Insurance Policy?